reelradio/docs/dev-guide.md

 - `timestampToSeconds`, this function takes in a timestamp from the exhibit links, and converts it to seconds using moment.js
 - `setNowPlayingTitle`, this gets the audio element and sets the now playing text to the exhibit’s title
 - `$(document).ready`, this can be thought of as the main entrypoint of all of the JavaScript code.
 This function runs when the browser declares that the page is ready.
 A new Plyr.js player is set up here.
-    - `$(‘#reel-content’).on(‘load’, ...)`, the `iframe` that loads the site is identified as `reel-content`, so this function runs each time the `iframe` loads a new page.
+    - `$('#reel-content').on('load', ...)`, the `iframe` that loads the site is identified as `reel-content`, so this function runs each time the `iframe` loads a new page.
     - This function calls `rewriteUrl` on a few different known patterns, and also sets the title of the page as well as the browser’s URL bar to the current respective values from the page in the `iframe`.
 This gives the user the illusion that they are browsing between pages when in fact they are never leaving `ram/embedded_player.html`.
     - In addition, the player normally sits directly on top of the `iframe` on the z-axis via CSS, when the page is scrolled down to the bottom we add margin to the bottom of the `iframe` in order for the player to move below the `iframe` on the y-axis.
 This allows the users to see all of the content at the very bottom of the current page.
-- `player.on(‘loadeddata’, ...)`, this function runs when the audio player has fully loaded all data and sets the `isLoaded` flag to true.
+- `player.on('loadeddata', ...)`, this function runs when the audio player has fully loaded all data and sets the `isLoaded` flag to true.
-- `player.on(‘play, ...)`, this function runs when resuming from being paused.
+- `player.on('play', ...)`, this function runs when resuming from being paused.
 It checks to see if the player is already loaded, and if so it recalls `makeRequest` with the current exhibit and play time.
-- `player.on(‘ended’, ...)`, this function runs when the player’s content ends, and sets the `isLoaded` flag to false.
+- `player.on('ended', ...)`, this function runs when the player’s content ends, and sets the `isLoaded` flag to false.

 The last 3 player functions described in the list above allow the user to play an exhibit, pause and leave for a while, then return and resume.
 The URL returned by the streaming engine is only valid for the duration of the exhibit plus some padding time, so by re-requesting the URL the user is able to continue playback.